-Complete Monster: Lord Salamander, as leader of the pirate guild/space mafia, is responsible for a great deal of the atrocities they regularly commit across the galaxy, while also hosting violent underground blood sports.
+Lord Salamander, as leader of the Space Pirate guild, is responsible for a great deal of the atrocities they regularly commit across the galaxy, while also hosting violent underground blood sports.
 Desiring to rule over the galaxy, Salamander turns a peaceful religion into a fanatic death cult, while having 12,000 planets launch statues of their goddess into orbit, unaware that they are rigged weapons that will bombard the worlds until they submit to Salamander's rule.
 Murdering his followers to avoid sharing power, Salamander is barely stopped by Cobra and spitefully attempts to destroy Earth to deny Cobra satisfaction at his victory.
 His true identity makes things worse, as Salamander is a psychic project for the crippled body of Adolf Hitler, hungering for conquest after 3000 years.

 The show doesn't care much about scientific accuracy, as it is more Space Fantasy than hard SF.
 Going by the Mohs Scale of Science Fiction Hardness, it's soft enough to pour it in a cup and drink it.

 After that he's in a fight with the Guild pirate Sandra, who's using a powerful lightning gun against him.
 How does Cobra defend himself?
 He rips out a bunch of iron bars and hurls them directly into the lightning bolts, because IRON ABSORBS ELECTRICITY!
 Sorry Cobra, it doesn't...

 French love Space Adventure Cobra and for good reasons — it was one of the only anime who was not victim of Gag Dub during the '80s.